krishnapawar/kp-mysql-models/README.md

 # kp-mysql-models

->The `kp-mysql-models` is a mysql query builder light weight library that simplifies interactions with MySQL databases.
+>The `kp-mysql-models` is a mysql query builder light weight library that simplifies interactions with MySQL databases and it's promise-based Node.js ORM tool.
 It streamlines tasks such as creating, inserting, updating, and deleting records, and handles complex operations like joins, pagination, and conditionals.
 Its intuitive and efficient approach can greatly expedite development, saving both time and effort.
+---

 ## Installation And Import it into your project